 After much research and trial-and-error, we’ve developed our own care & cleaning guide for Revere Ware cookware.
-You can also take a look at the Care & Cleaning Information from Revere Ware we’ve found in vintage brochures and and booklets provided by Revere Ware back in the day.
+You can also take a look at the Care & Cleaning Information we’ve found in vintage brochures and and booklets provided by Revere Ware back in the day.

 Wash the cookware with soap and water and an acrylic scrubbing sponge.
 If the inside needs more scrubbing power, use a Scotch-Brite pad (the green one).
 This will dull the inside of your cookware, but the inside will probably end up dull anyways from using metal utensils.

 Occasionally, you’ll want to polish the copper, to get it looking shiny again, and to keep anything burnt on from building up.
 To polish the copper, use a copper polish such as Wrights copper cleaner or Kleen King.

 I favor the Revere copper cleaner because it comes as a paste and you simply wet the sponge and work the copper with the paste.
 For the Kleen King (a powder), I use the same sponge that came with the Revere copper cleaner, apply some to the sponge, work it into a paste with a little water, and then use it just like the Revere copper cleaner.
 (If you don’t have any professional products, in a pinch you can use salt and vinegar to shine the copper.
 Works best if you spray vinegar on the copper with a spray bottle, liberally sprinkle salt on, apply some vinegar to your scrubbing sponge, and then scrub away.
 The salt and vinegar create a reaction that removes the copper oxidation.)

 In general, these products will do a nice job at slightly polishing the stainless steel as well.
 If the stainless steel needs a little more polishing than the copper products offer, use Bar Keepers Friend, which is also very good at removing copper tarnish.